GSV-index for holomorphic Pfaff Systems: Introduction

 The GSV-index for vector fields tangent to hypersurfaces with isolated singularities was introduced by X. G\'omez-Mont, J. Seade and A. Verjovsky \cite{GSV} generalizing the Poincar\'e-Hopf index.
 The concept of GSV-index for vector fields tangent to complete intersections was extended by J. Seade and T. Suwa in \cite{SeaSuw1, SeaSuw2} and J. -P. Brasselet, J. Seade and T. Suwa in \cite{a03}.

-D. Lehmann, M. G. Soares and T. Suwa \cite{a07} introduced the {\it virtual index} for vector fields on complex analytic varieties via Chern-Weil theory.
-They showed that this index coincides with the index GSV-index if the variety is a local complete intersection variety with isolated singularities.
-X. Gomez-Mont in \cite{a08} defined the {\it homological index}, via homological algebra, which also coincides with the GSV-index.
-Recently, T. Suwa in \cite{Suw3} gave a new interpretation of GSV-index as a residue arising from a certain localization of the Chern class of the ambient tangent bundle.
+D. Lehmann, M. G. Soares and T. Suwa introduced in \cite{a07} the {\it virtual index} for vector fields on complex analytic varieties via Chern-Weil theory.
+They showed that this index coincides with the GSV-index if the variety is a local complete intersection variety with isolated singularities.
+X. Gomez-Mont in \cite{a08} defined the {\it homological index} for holomorphic vector fields on arbitrary varieties with an isolated normal singularity, and it coincides with the GSV-index when the variety in question is complete intersection.
+Recently, T. Suwa in \cite{Suw3} gave a new interpretation of the GSV-index as a residue arising from a certain localization of the Chern class of the ambient tangent bundle.

-M. Brunella in \cite{Bru} introduced the GSV-index in terms of the germs of $1$-forms inducing the foliation and establish a relation between the GSV-index with the {\it Khanedani-Suwa variational index} \cite{KS} and {\it Camacho-Sad index} \cite{CS}.
-Moreover, he showed that the non-negativity of the GSV-index is the obstruction for the solution for the Poincar\'e problem in complex compact surfaces.
+M. Brunella in \cite{Bru} introduced the GSV-index for 1-dimensional singular foliations in complex surfaces in terms of the germs of $1$-forms inducing the foliation and established a relation between the GSV-index with the {\it Khanedani-Suwa variational index} \cite{KS} and {\it Camacho-Sad index} \cite{CS}.
+Moreover, he showed that the non-negativity of the GSV-index is the obstruction to the solution of the Poincar\'e problem in complex compact surfaces.
 We recall that the {\it Poincar\'e problem} is a question proposed by H. Poincar\'e in \cite{Poin} of bounding the degree of algebraic solutions of an algebraic differential equation on the complex plane.
-Many authors have been working on Poincar\'e problem and its generalizations for Pfaff systems, see for instance the papers by Cerveau and Lins Neto \cite{Cerv1}, M. G. Soares \cite{So1}, M. Brunella and L. G. Mendes \cite{BruMe}, E. Esteves and S. L. Kleiman \cite{EK}, V. Cavalier and D. Lehmann \cite{CL}, E. Esteves and J. D. A. Cruz \cite{EstCruz}, and M. Corr\^ea and M. Jardim \cite{CJ}.
+Many authors have been working on the Poincar\'e problem and its generalizations for Pfaff systems, see for instance the papers by D. Cerveau and A. Lins Neto \cite{Cerv1}, M. G. Soares \cite{So1}, M. Brunella and L. G. Mendes \cite{BruMe}, E. Esteves and S. L. Kleiman \cite{EK}, V. Cavalier and D. Lehmann \cite{CL}, E. Esteves and J. D. A. Cruz \cite{EstCruz}, M. Corr\^ea and M. Jardim \cite{CJ}, and M. Corr\^ea and M. G. Soares \cite{CS1,CS2}.

+In this work, our main goal is to introduce a GSV type index for Pfaff systems on projective manifolds and demonstrate some of its important properties.
+More precisely, we prove the following Theorem.